Curriculum

 Enhance your learning experience with this three-week global immersion course focused on challenges and successes of healthcare in Vietnam.
 Travel across four cities in Vietnam while learning from Vietnamese faculty, government officials from the Ministry of Health, leaders of NGOs and international development agencies, and cultural speakers.

 As a healthcare leader, you’ll need to know how to coach yourself and your team to ensure maximum performance.
-You’ll learn how to model a variety of self-care strategies for your staff and your peers.

-See the official Indiana University Graduate Bulletin and work with your advisor as you make your schedule.
+Be sure to work with your advisor as you make your schedule.